 Learn how to adjust the quantity or total value of your products in QuickBooks Desktop.

-QuickBooks Desktop updates stock quantities and value as you track every purchase and sale.
-But you might have to record an adjustment every now and then to keep your stock status in QuickBooks accurate.
+QuickBooks Desktop updates inventory quantities and value as you track every purchase and sale.
+But you might have to record an adjustment every now and then to keep your inventory status in QuickBooks accurate.

 If you’re unsure how to do this, don’t worry.
 We’ll help you learn what type of adjustment you need and how to create it.

 Note: Need to adjust your stock of finished goods?
-Follow this method if you don’t have to return an assembly’s parts to your stock.
-If you need to "unbuild" an assembly item and return its components to stock, here's what you can do.
+Follow this method if you don’t have to return an assembly’s parts to your inventory.
+If you need to "unbuild" an assembly item and return its components to inventory, here's what you can do.